Intellectual Property for Exporting Businesses

 - The Transatlantic IPR Resource Portal developed by the U.S. Department of Commerce and the European Commission's Directorate General (DG) for Enterprise and Industry has made it easier for transatlantic businesses to find and use resources to protect and enforce IP rights.
 The portal includes toolkits on 18 countries and the European Union.

 - IP Australia has a section that is designed to introduce basic IP concepts to businesses.
 It also provides IP Infringement information.

 After you've taken steps to protect your product or service, you'll want to decide on the best way to market it and to generate a profit.
 There are a number of options.

-For example, with a license, you grant one or more companies or individuals the right to manufacture and sell your product in exchange for royalties.
-The license can apply nationally or to a specific geographic region.
+For example, with a licence, you grant one or more companies or individuals the right to manufacture and sell your product in exchange for royalties.
+The licence can apply nationally or to a specific geographic region.

 Look for opportunities to sell or buy solutions for your business needs.